walkiisun/M5Dot/README.md

 📄 **SixPointEAP.ino** - This file is the script that runs on the M5 Stick-C. It collects data from the IMU and publishes it to the server.

 📄 **kaDemo.ino** - This file is the script that runs on the M5 Stick-C. It collects data from the IMU and publishes it to the server.
-Kalman filtering is used to smooth the data.
+Kalman filtering is used in conjunction with the existing Mahony filter onboard the device to create a weighted average to smooth the data.

 📄 **oneAxisDemo.ino** - This file displays only one axis of data (the Z axis).
 The sample rate of this program is much faster than the other programs.
 This program was used to try to detect animal heart rate at the UGA Vet hospital.